collective-change/mipa/README.md

 2. Click **Add project**.
 Name the new project something like "mipa-dev-yourName".
 Enabling Google Analytics is optional.
 3. Once the Firebase project is created, add a web app by clicking on the **</>** icon.
 Give the app a nickname, like "my mipa web app".
 Check the box to set up Firebase Hosting.
 Then click **Register app**.
 4. Ignore "Add Firebase SDK" instructions.
 Mipa's code already has this set up.
 So just click **Next**.
 5. Install firebase-tools per on-screen instructions.
+Then click **Next**.
 6. Per on-screen instructions, sign in to Google; but don't initiate your project with firebase init or deploy it yet.
 Just click **continue to console**.
 7. On the firebase console, click **Authentication**.
 Then **Set up sign-in method**; enable **Email/Password**.
 8. On the firebase console, click **Cloud Firestore**.
 Then **Create database**; select **Start in production mode**; pick a database location that makes sense for you, then **enable**.